-Golden State Warriors trade for Ben Simmons
+Golden State Warriors blockbuster trade scenarios

 Golden State Warriors trade for Domantas Sabonis

-- Warriors get: Domantas Sabonis
+Warriors get: Domantas Sabonis

-- Pacers get: James Wiseman, Eric Paschall, Kevon Looney, 2025 first-round pick
+Pacers get: James Wiseman, Eric Paschall, Kevon Looney, 2025 first-round pick

 Golden State Warriors trade for Bradley Beal